Banata

 • Bearer Token — The authentication token the IdP must include in all requests.

 Copy both values.
 The bearer token is only shown once at creation time.
-If you lose it, you will need to rotate the token from the dashboard.
+If you lose it, you can rotate the token from the dashboard.

 Step 4: Configure Your Identity Provider